SDK for JavaScript Reference Guide

 If you're using Prebid.js with the EUID Identity Module, or with another product that has EUID support, you probably don't need to use the SDK at all.
 The Prebid.js module manages everything.
 For details, see EUID Client-Side Integration Guide for Prebid.js.

-For integration steps for content publishers, refer to either of the following:
+For integration steps for publishers, refer to one of the following:

 Functionality